3 Reasons Kwankwaso’s Defection to ADC May Favour Tinubu, APC

 " This could strengthen the party, especially if it succeeds in building a united front with other opposition groups."

-At the same time, three things that have been identified as reasons Kwankwaso's defection could favour Tinubu are listed below:
+At the same time, three reasons Kwankwaso's defection could favour Tinubu are listed below:

 Kwankwaso’s defection to the ADC risks splitting opposition votes across multiple platforms, weakening any unified challenge against Bola Tinubu and the All Progressives Congress in the 2027 Nigerian general elections.